ZehaoDou-official/ZehaoDou-official.github.io/_pages/about.md

  *arxiv preprint*

 ## Experiences
+ - 1/2025 - now:
+   Member of Technical Staff (Research Scientist) at OpenAI.
+ - 9/2020 - 1/2025:
+   PhD at Department of Statistics and Data Science, Yale University.
  - 6/2024 - 8/2024:
    Worked as a quantitative researcher intern at Optiver in the systematic trading group advised by Mark Perlman.
 During the internship, I studied the exchange success rate as well as how to improve the transmit time of orders.